Before jumping to the recipe, don't miss the HELPFUL RECIPE TIPS in the post! I hope you'll find them useful and will love this fantastic recipe.

 This is an actionable plan that both Thom and I have done ourselves.
 You won't starve and while it isn't the proverbial piece of cake...it is super effective.

-Give it a whirl and look for our No Nonsense group on Facebook.
+Give it a whirl and visit our Facebook Page.
 We'd love to have you join the community.